vsivsi/meteor-queue-async/README.md

 > Or, think of it as a version of TameJs that does not use code generation.

 ### How to install:
-1. make sure you have [meteorite](https://github.com/oortcloud/meteorite) installed `$ npm install -g meteorite`
-2. inside your project, run:
+1. inside your project, run:
-    `$ mrt add queue-async`
+    `$ meteor add vsivsi:queue-async`

-`meteor-queue-async` has no dependencies on the client or server.
+`queue-async` has no dependencies on the client or server.

 ### In your Meteor project:

-Exposes the `queueAsync` object.
+Exposes the `QueueAsync` object.

 API documentation is available at the [queue-async page on github](https://github.com/mbostock/queue)